rodneyo/keyserverapi/README.md

  ```

  1. Replace the "hardware ethernet" value with the value from the "Physical Address"
+ 1. **Important**
+    >  There must be no spaces in the host name of your VM
+    >  You must allocate an IP address that is outside the range defined inside the DO NOT MODIFY SECTION section.
+    My range was set to range 192.168.167.128 192.168.167.254 so I can allocate any address under 192.168.167.128
+    (which means 192.168.167.1 to 192.168.167.127 are available).
  1. Save it and exit out of the file
  1. Restart VMware network services.